GBora/astro-lib/README.md

 ## Date format
 Under the hood, this uses the [moment.js](https://momentjs.com/) library to handle all sorts of edge cases regarding dates, by default it uses the `YYYY-MM-DD` format, but you can send any date format moment.js allows and it should use it

-## Examples
-See examples folder in the repository.

-## Documentation
-See the documentation [here](https://gbora.github.io/astro-lib/) in the docs folder.

 ## License
 MIT, see accompaning license file.